EU belittles Russia's Lavrov on way to Skopje talks

 The 73-year old used to be a highly-courted diplomat, despite the Russian regime's estrangement from the West.

-But the EU put him on a visa-ban list the day after Russia invaded Ukraine in February 2022 and these days he is known for just repeating Russia's increasingly bizarre propaganda — for instance, that German politicians have "Nazi genes".
+But the EU put him on a visa-ban list after Russia invaded Ukraine in February 2022 and these days he is known for just repeating Russia's increasingly bizarre propaganda — for instance, that German politicians have "Nazi genes".

 EU visa-bans allow exemptions for attendance to multilateral events.